teemops/tui/README.md

 ![Teemops GIF](https://raw.githubusercontent.com/teemops/assets/master/teemops-scg-gif.mp4.gif)

+# tui

+tui is a short code for Teemops UI V2.

 ## Problem: Creating AWS Resources via templates is hard for newbies

 The one problem tui aims to solve today is to remove deployment complexity for new AWS resources including EC2, Autoscaling Groups, Load Balancers and other resources.